Example: Using GuestOS debos

 control create debian1.skel

-control start debian1 --key=trustme --setup
+control start debian1 --setup # use your just set password

 You can verify that the container has reached setup state by: